Click this messge to hide it.

 - If your order includes installation the summerhouse will be delivered and installed on the same day by prior appointment with you.
 A clear access route is required from the lorry to the prepared base, with no access restrictions.
 The sections are often large flat panels which may be as long as the summerhouse.
 Possible restrictions include archways, narrow passages, sharp corners and flights of steps.
 It is not normally possible to lift large panels over fences and walls.
 Access through the house may be possible with advance notice.
 If required larger panels can be made in smaller sections for a small surcharge.
 Please advise us if there are any access restrictions at the site.

 - Unless your wooden summerhouse is made from cedar or pressure treated timber it will require regular treatment.
 The external timber should be treated with a good quality wood stain every year.
 This will prolong the life of your summerhouse.
 All major wood stain manufacturers offer suitable products in a choice of colours, available from good hardware shops.
 At Summer Garden Buildings we offer a range of microporous wood preservatives in a choice of colours.
 Although normally offered with a new building only we are always happy to supply any of our microporous preservatives separately at any time to an existing customer who purchased one of our summerhouses.
 It is not essential to treat cedar which is a naturally resilient timber and does not deteriorate appreciably even under severe climatic changes.
 If untreated cedar will gradually fade to a silvery grey.
 It is not essential to treat pressure treated timber which if untreated will gradually fade to a silvery grey.
 We also recommend that you regularly oil the door and window hinges as required to ensure continued smooth operation.
+Many of our summerhouses include a painted finish as an option.

 - All Summer summerhouses can be easily insulated.
 Inexpensive polystyrene or fibreglass insulation can be easily fitted between the framing members.
 The insulation is retained by cross battens which also support the lining boards.
 Wood effect veneered wallboard is a popular lining but plywood and tongued and grooved cladding are also suitable.
-Many of our garden offices include insulation as standard and others include insulation as an option.
-We recommend insulation if you wish to use a summerhouse or garden room all year round
+Many of our summerhouses and garden offices include insulation as standard and others include insulation as an option.
+We recommend insulation if you wish to use a summerhouse or garden room all year round.

 - Although providing an electricity supply to a summerhouse or garden room is normally a straightforward task, for safety reasons we recommend that you consult an approved electrician first.
 Since January 1st 2005 all electrical work must be completed in accordance with IEE wiring regulations and BS 7671.
 Notifiable work must be either notified directly to the local building control department or completed by an operator who is approved under the Part P Electrical Competent Person Scheme.